klusta-team/spikedetekt/README.md

 You can specify an ordered list of .dat files to be concatenated, in the above example file1.dat, file2.dat and file3.dat are three recordings to be concatenated.
-By default the output files will be written to a folder called `outputfoldernameparams', where outputfoldernameparams.py is the name of your parameters file.
+By default the output files will be written to a folder called `outputfoldername', where outputfoldername.params is the name of your parameters file.

 The default parameters are as follows (see /spikedetekt/defaultparameters.py):